Buy CA Atra 10mg Online

 Do not use if you are pregnant.
 You may need to have a pregnancy test every month during treatment.

 What should I discuss with my healthcare provider before taking CA Atra (tretinoin)?

-You should not use this medicine if you are allergic to tretinoin or to other retinoids (such as Accutane, Retin-A, Renova).
+You should not use this medicine if you are allergic to tretinoin or to other retinoids.
 This medicine can cause birth defects, miscarriage, premature birth, or death of a baby.
 Do not use tretinoin if you are pregnant.
 Tell your doctor right away if you miss a period or become pregnant during treatment.
 You may need to have a negative pregnancy test before starting this treatment, and every month while taking tretinoin.

 How should I use CA Atra (tretinoin)?

 Your doctor will perform a blood test to make sure you have the type of leukemia this medicine is used to treat.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
 Take each dose with a full glass of water.
 You may need to continue taking tretinoin for up to 90 days.
 Follow your doctor’s instructions.
 Store tretinoin at room temperature away from moisture, heat, and light.
 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.